-*During the COVID-19 pandemic, First Parish meets for worship online through Zoom.
+* First Parish currently offers in-person and online worship through Zoom.
 Find the link to attend Sundays at 10am virtually at the top of our website.
-You may view past worship on Zoom by visiting our news feed or our YouTube channel.

 Sunday morning worship at 10:00 am is the center of life at First Parish.
 The word “Worship” comes from the same root as the word “worth.”
 At First Parish, we turn our attention to what is of great worth through the spoken word, music, song and silence in our worship services.

 Between 200 and 250 people participate in worship, which typically includes prayer, hymn singing, choral anthems, a sermon, and a “time for all ages,” when a story or lesson is told to children at the front of the sanctuary.
 On most Sundays children may leave after that for a religious education program that concludes at 11:30.